Skip to main content

 Vitamin C may interact with certain chemotherapy regimens.
 Some studies suggest a benefit with IV Vitamin C in specific cancers, but oral high-dose Vitamin C can interact with some chemo agents.
 Always confirm dosing with your oncology team.

-Very high doses of Vitamin C (above 2,000 mg per day, especially in supplement form) may slightly raise the risk of calcium oxalate kidney stones in people prone to them.
+Very high doses of Vitamin C (above 2,000 mg per day, particularly in supplement form) may slightly raise the risk of calcium oxalate kidney stones in people prone to them.
 If you have a history of stones or kidney disease, we use lower doses and monitor labs.

 Vitamin C at very high doses may slightly affect how some blood thinners work, including warfarin.
 The effect is small in most patients, but worth flagging if you take a blood thinner.
 We adjust dose and monitor INR (a blood clotting test) in those cases.